drewdrop/Colocation-Index/README.md

 install CUDA

 ### Files
 **example.csv**: We provide a demo file which includes all enterprises in a certain area of China.
-The core indicators include three digit industry code（SIC3 or SIC2）, geographic information (longitude and latitude) and region code(city) .
+The core indicators include digit industry code（SIC3 or SIC2）, geographic information (longitude and latitude) and region code(city) .

 ### References